chrisjdavie/leetcode_2025/to_revisit.md

 2025/04/14
 - my solution was correct and worked first time, but found a clearer solution in other peoples submissions (and showed a clearer mental model of the problem)

-#### l_0169_majority_element
-2025/03/24
-- didn't go for the obvious solutions
-- didn't go for the solution I knew, nerd sniped myself
-- didn't know Moore's voting algorithm (fine, but know now)

-2025/04/04
-- forgot return type of `<list>.sort()` is `None` (I mean, of course it is but...)
-- hashmap solution, got the break condition wrong, twice

-2025/04/08
-- didn't think in detail about the middpoint of the simple solution

-2025/04/13
-- thought in detail about the middpoint, but forgot arrays a zero-indexed

 ----------------

 ### To revisit - coding details